sage-develop/why/products/trade_finance_products.v3.md

 - If the buyer is using Sight LC, separately calculate the financing gap using the Sight LC formula.
 - If the buyer is using Usance LC, separately calculate the financing gap using the Usance LC formula.
 - Determine if the buyer needs financing from the financing gap result.
-- If financing is needed, and the **origianl B/L is issued under the buyer's name**. use P/N under Letter of Credit (Buyer).
+- If financing is needed, and the **origianl B/L is issued under the buyer's name**. use P/N under Letter of Credit - Buyer.
 - If Shipping Guarantee Issuance is used, the buyer needs to exchange B/L for the shipping guarantee to complete the flow.

 #### 7. Trust Receipt Loan under Letter of Credit